Distilling Magic States in the Bicycle Architecture: Acknowledgment

 \section{Acknowledgment}

-We thank Andrew Cross, Theodore J Yoder, Tomas Jochym-O'Connor, Shraddha Singh, Zhixin Song, Xiang Fang, Ming Wang, Yue Wu, Shuwen Kan, Samuel Stein, and Ang Li for fruitful discussions.
-This work is supported in part by the National Science Foundation (under awards CCF-2312754 and CCF-2338063), in part by the Department of Energy Co-Design Center for Quantum Advantage (C2QA), in part by QuantumCT (under NSF Engines award ITE-2302908), in part by AFOSR MURI (FA9550-26-1-B036).
-ZH is supported by the MIT Department of Mathematics and the NSF Graduate Research Fellowship Program under Grant No. 2141064.
+We thank Steven M. Girvin, Andrew Cross, Theodore J Yoder, Tomas Jochym-O'Connor, Shraddha Singh, Zhixin Song, Xiang Fang, Ming Wang, Yue Wu, Shuwen Kan, Sean Garner, Samuel Stein, Chenxu Liu, and Ang Li for fruitful discussions.
+This work is supported in part by the National Science Foundation (under awards CCF-2312754 and CCF-2338063), in part by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Center, Co-design Center for Quantum Advantage (C2QA) under Contract No. DE-SC0012704, in part by QuantumCT (under NSF Engines award ITE-2302908), in part by AFOSR MURI (FA9550-26-1-B036).
+ZH acknowledges support from the MIT Department of Mathematics, the MIT-IBM Watson AI Lab, and the NSF Graduate Research Fellowship Program under Grant No. 2141064.
 YD acknowledges partial support by Boehringer Ingelheim, and NSF NQVL-ERASE (under award OSI-2435244).
 External interest disclosure: YD is a scientific advisor to D-Wave Quantum, Inc.